Redox Platform API

 string

 If the Platform endpoint is specific to an environment (e.g., development, staging, production), then you must identify the relevant environment.
-For example, traffic alert rules apply to specific environments, so you'd need to identify the environment in the endpoint path.
+For example, alert rules apply to specific environments, so you'd need to identify the environment in the endpoint path.

-Request parameters
+Query parameters

-Any optional parameters (e.g., for filtering, sorting, or controlling response output) can be included in the query string like this: ?param=123.
-Just a note, any datetime request parameters are in ISO 8601 format (e.g., 2023-01-10T19:46:40.081Z).
+Any optional parameters for filtering, sorting, or controlling response output can be included in the query string (e.g., ?param=123).

 Responses